 You will require this licence if you intend to supply authorised explosives to other individuals or companies.
 For example, you, your company or partnership will need this licence if you are:

-- Manufacturers of explosives in Western Australia and wish to sell the product in Australia;
+- Manufacturers of explosives in Western Australia and intend to sell the product in Australia;

 - A firearms or sporting goods store selling ammunition propellant or black powder;